Bio

 John J. Gallagher, Ed.D., serves as the director of music & fine arts for the Longwood Central School District located on Long Island, NY.
 He supervises forty-one (41) teachers of art, music and theater who serve almost 9,000 students.
 Dr. Gallagher was the lead administrator and consultant to the superintendent of schools who ensured the safe continuation of an award-winning fine and performing arts program during the COVID-19 era.

-Working in tandem with visual art and theater educators, Dr. Gallagher coordinates student art work placements at local libraries, art galleries and businesses; and has had students recognized by the Long Island Arts Alliance, the Bay Area Friends of the Fine Arts, the Heckscher Museum and the United States Capitol Congressional Art program.
+Working in tandem with visual art and theater educators, Dr. Gallagher coordinates student art work placements at local libraries, art galleries and businesses; and has had students recognized by the Long Island Arts Alliance, the Bay Area Friends of the Fine Arts, the Heckscher Museum, the NYS Art Teachers Association's Legislative Exhibit in Albany, NY, and the United States Capitol Congressional Art program.
 Partnering with Long Island's East End Arts Council has produced recognition awards for Longwood's theater students including Best Lead Actor/Actress, Best Supporting Actor/Actress, Best Student Choreographer, Best Technical Work, and Best Musical Production.

 Outside of his duties to Longwood, John served a two-year term as president of the New York State Council of Administrators of Music Education (NYSCAME), and has, since 2002, held the role of state-wide chairperson for public relations and information for NYSSMA.
 He has served as director of professional development and president of the Suffolk County chapter of NYSCAME, and in many capacities for SCMEA.